uwx/discordjsx/README.md

 `discord-jsx-renderer` is compromised of 4 things:
 - `reconciler` (`JSXRenderer`) is a custom react renderer that renders the jsx into our own internal structure and also handles other stuff such as effects/state/hooks managment, re-rendering, commits, scheduling etc.
 - `PayloadBuilder` parses the output from reconciler and builds a discord payload to use for the REST API.
-It also collects all the event handlers attached to the JSX.
+It also collects all the event handlers attached to the JSX. *If you are going to use it, please make a new class per message/payload*
 - `DJSXRenderer` uses reconciler and PayloadBuilder to update the message and handle any attached events like `onClick` on a button component.
 - `DJSXRendererManager` manages multiple renderers and helps dispatch any new interaction events from the `discord.js` client to the renderer.
 You can use the renderer itself but you will need to handle dispatching interactions and cleanup yourself too.